brucemack/microlink/docs/el_supplement.md

         01 44 30

-Finally, optional padding is added to fill up to the next 4-byte boundary (per SDES termination requirement), and then the entire packet is padded again following the RFC requirement.
+Finally, padding may be added to fill up to the next 4-byte boundary (per SDES termination requirement), and then the entire packet is padded again following the RFC requirement.

 This visual provides a helpful reference: